hemeac/kiwiTechTree/README.md

 ## CryoTanks 1.5.2
 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a bit busy...

+## Decoupler Shroud 0.7.2
+Moved the part to decoupler node in the tech tree.
+Don't forget to add Basic Procedural Textures for further compatibility.

 ## Deep Space Surface Habitat Unit Pack 1.10.1
 Shuffled the tech nodes.
 Added Decaying RTG support; B9PS Upgrade solar support if Near Future Solar installed; Standard structural piece B9 upgrades.